-The C.W.
-Post Tutoring Program is internationally certified at the Master Level through the College Reading and Learning Association (CRLA).
-The tutoring program provides free peer tutoring to undergraduate C.W.
-Post students in the following areas: accounting, biology, economics, English, statistics, history, philosophy, psychology, mathematics, criminal justice, and political science.
+The LIU Post Tutoring Program is internationally certified at the Master Level through the College Reading and Learning Association (CRLA).
+The tutoring program provides free peer tutoring to undergraduate LIU Post students in the following areas: accounting, biology, economics, English, statistics, history, philosophy, psychology, mathematics, criminal justice, and political science.
 The Program provides assistance to those needing help with time management and study strategies.
 We also provide tutorial assistance during final exam week by appointment only.

 - Received a B or an A in the course(s) one wishes to tutor.